Zanzibar, Tanzania Destination Guide

 Frequent ferries –11 at the last count — make the crossing between the port of Dar-es-Salaam, on the Tanzanian mainland, and Zanzibar.
 The fastest journey time is around 75 minutes on the hydrofoils operated by Sea Express; the slowest is the overnight trip made by the Flying Horse passenger ship.

-The MS Sepideh ferry runs once a week from Mombasa, Kenya and Tanga, Tanzania to Unguja and Pemba.
+The MS Sepideh ferry runs once a week from Mombasa, Kenya, and Tanga, Tanzania to Unguja and Pemba.
 Fares are around $40.
-Further details of this and the services between Dar-es-Salaam and Zanzibar are available on the website of Mega Speed Liners, the company that owns the MS Sepideh.
+Further details of this and the services between Dar-es-Salaam and Zanzibar are available on the website of Mega Speed Liners.

 There are no direct flights from the USA to Zanzibar.
-KLM, Kenya Airways, and North West Airlines offer fares to Zanzibar from a range of East, Central and West USA cities, from between $1200 to $4000 depending on season.
+KLM, Kenya Airways, and North West Airlines offer fares to Zanzibar from a range of East, Central, and West USA cities, from between $1200 to $4000 depending on the season.
 Stopovers are in Nairobi or Amsterdam, then Dar-es-Salaam.

 As flights from Europe — and especially London — to East Africa are among the cheapest around, you may be better off buying two tickets — a cheap fare to London or Milan, then a separate scheduled or charter ticket on to Zanzibar.